Art of Myanmar: Shan art

-Art historians do not have an agreed-upon definition of Shan art.
+Art historians do not have an agreed-upon definition of Shan art, though it generally involves art from the historical and modern-day Shan State.
 It is believed to have originated between 1550 and 1772 CE, which was around the time that the two kingdoms of Lan Na and Lan Xang were both under the support of the Burmese.

 Many pieces of Shan artwork depict a Buddha in a seated position, with his right hand pointed towards the Earth; this position is commonly known as the Maravijaya Posture.
 In Buddhism, the Maravijaya pose represents Buddha calling the Earth Goddess to witness Gautama Shakyamuni's victory over Mara.
 Sculptures made in this art style were usually made of bronze and later would be sculpted with wood or in lacquer.
 Traditional Shan art typically had a Buddha with the characteristic monk's robes, or adorned with a crown and decorated with various other mediums like putty and glass.

 Shan sculptures are distinctive and easily recognizable when looking through the history of Burmese Buddhist art.
 Shan sculptures are often identified with oval shaped faces, soft smiles, and closed relaxed eyes.